-(b) Place 32 grams of dry ice in freezer for every cubic liter (2 lbs. for every cubic foot) of freezer space.
+(b) Place 2 lbs.
+(900 g) of dry ice in freezer for every cubic foot of freezer space.
 This will keep food frozen for 2 to 4 days.
 Wear gloves to protect your hands from dry ice burns.

 OR

 (c) If neither a food locker or dry ice is available, use or can perishable food at once.
 3. A full freezer stays cold longer than a partly filled one.
 A freezer full of meat stays cold longer than a freezer full of baked goods.
 If food contains ice crystals, it may be safely refrozen, although the quality and flavor may be affected.
 If the condition of the food is poor, or if you feel it is unsafe, dispose of it.